hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 14:43:11.181 INFO  trade-monitor-webapp.event-2 c.h.p.d.b.trademonitor.TradesMapListener - Received 1 => "{"id": "5af8cf39-4db7-4663-8b31-1169dd9398ca","timestamp": 1583934191165,"symbol": "MTGE","price": 2501,"quantity": 5729}"
 ```

+## Running -- Hazelcast Cloud

+Create a Hazelcast Cloud cluster if you don't have one.

+Follow the instructions in [here](../../README.md) to obtain cloud credentials, save them to your `settings.xml`
+and compile.

 ## Summary

 This is an example showing real-time aggregation of data from a Kafka topic, giving a live